bebac/musciteer/readme.md

 - [x] Debian package for Ubuntu 16.04
 - [x] Browse and queue music from mobile web app.
 Works best on a tablet, on small screens it is not very usable.
 - [ ] Replay gain.
 Fairly straight forward for FLAC files.
 Not so for Spotify.
+See [spotify audio features](doc/spotify_audio_features.md)
 - [ ] Tagging
 - [ ] More advanced Continuous playback.
 Most liked, less played, by tag etc.
 - [ ] Improve Spotify integration